jfzhang95/pytorch-deeplab-xception/README.md

 ### Introduction
-This is a Pytorch implementation of [DeepLab-V3-Plus](https://arxiv.org/pdf/1802.02611).
+This is a PyTorch(0.4.0) implementation of [DeepLab-V3-Plus](https://arxiv.org/pdf/1802.02611).
 It can use Modified Aligned Xception and ResNet as backbone.
 Currently, we train DeepLab V3 Plus using Pascal VOC 2012, SBD and Cityscapes datasets.

 ![Results](doc/results.png)

 We trained deeplab v3+ (xception) on Pascal VOC 2012 and SBD datasets.
-After 50 training epoch, our deeplab v3+ model can reach 72.7% mIoU on Pascal VOC 2012 test set.
+After 50 training epoch, our deeplab v3+ model can reach 74.4% mIoU on Pascal VOC 2012 test set.
 More results will be available soon!

 ### Installation